Enrik Ostrc

-Enrik Ostrc (born 21 June 2002) is a Slovenian footballer who plays as a midfielder for Belgian club Lommel, on loan from French club Troyes.
+Enrik Ostrc (born 21 June 2002) is a Slovenian footballer who plays as a midfielder for Bravo.
+He represented Slovenia at youth international level.

 Club career

 Ostrc made his fully professional debut for Olimpija Ljubljana in the Slovenian PrvaLiga on 6 June 2020 against Tabor Sežana.
 During the match, which Olimpija won 3–0, he scored the team's second goal and became the club's youngest-ever debutant scorer.

 On 31 January 2021, Ostrc joined French side Troyes for a reported fee of around €600,000.
 He was immediately loaned back to Olimpija.

+On 1 September 2023, Ostrc signed a two-year contract with Helmond Sport in the Netherlands.

 Personal life

 Ostrc is a native of Kozina, a small settlement near the Italian border.
 He is a relative of Milan Osterc, a former Slovenian international footballer.
 Ostrc explained that his last name, which is written as "Ostrc" instead of "Osterc", was entered incorrectly into the computer and that the error was never corrected.